Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Losing body fat is certainly a key part of how much muscle you can show off, but you have to lose the fat in the right places.

-It’s usually that belly fat stays around the longest.
+It’s usually the case that belly fat stays around the longest.
 As you lose weight through dieting and training, it will likely happen around your shoulders and thighs first.

 It’s only once you get to a low body fat percentage of under 18% that you may start seeing that belly fat disappear.
 That’s why I always set the right expectations with clients, as the abs are usually the last place where you start seeing results.